Umaid Bhawan Palace & Museum

 At a distance of 3.5 km from Jodhpur Junction and 6 km from Jodhpur Fort, Umaid Bhawan Palace is a royal palace located on Chittar Hill in Jodhpur City of Rajasthan, India.
 It is one of the world's largest private residences and also one of the popular Jodhpur tourist places.

 The beautiful Umaid Bhawan Palace has two major wings.
 One wing of the Umaid Bhawan Palace serves as the royal residence.
 The grandson of Maharaja Umaid Singh, Maharaja Gaj Singh still lives here with his family.
 The other wing of the palace now runs as a heritage hotel.
 The Taj Group of Hotels owns this wing and runs a five-star heritage hotel set amidst 26 acres of lush gardens.
-Also known as Chittar Palace, Umaid Bhawan Palace is considered as the most elegant and stunning architectures of the world and the most lavish heritage hotels of India.
+Also known as Chittar Palace, Umaid Bhawan Palace is considered the most elegant and stunning architecture of the world and among the most lavish heritage hotels of India.

 Timings: 9 AM to 5 PM

 Entry Fee: Rs.
 15 for Indians and Rs.
 50 for Foreigners